Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Experiments Results

 \subsection{Implementation Details}

 We generated simulated datasets of 1000 DEMs.
 From this data, 800 DEMs are used for training, 100 DEMs are used for validation, and 100 DEMs are used for testing, selected through random selection.
 Each training set contains a noised DEM and a label generated with the replicated ALHAT algorithm from the noise-free DEM.
-The input data is 100x100 resolution.
+The input data is 100x100 resolution at 1 meter per pixel.
 The data is upsampled with bilinear interpolation to 512x512 before being input to the network.
 The data is also normalized between 0 and 1 based on the minimum and maximum values across the training set.

 For training, we use a batch size of 8.
-The dropout rate for dropout layers is set to 0.5 following Reference~\citenum{kendall2015bayesian}.
+The dropout rate for dropout layers is set to 0.5 following Reference~\citenum{Kendall2015}.
 The learning rate is 0.0001 and the momentum is 0.9.
-The network is trained for 10k epochs.
-This training takes approximately 2 days on an NVIDIA GeeForce RTX 2070 SUPER GPU.
+The network is trained for $10^4$ epochs, which means that the full training set is seen $10^4$ times.
+This training takes approximately 2 days on an NVIDIA GeForce RTX 2070 SUPER GPU.
+For testing, we use $M=8$ samples for MC-dropout.